How To Control Pumpkin Vines [6 Practical Tips!]

 Secondary Vines

-Secondary vines, also known as runners or side shoots, grow rapidly along the main vine.
+Secondary vines, or runners or side shoots, grow rapidly along the main vine.
 They are to be encouraged if you want your fruit to thrive.
-But their growth needs to be managed and controlled through methods like pruning.

 Secondary Roots